moledoc/depr_showcase/README.md

 #### Other

 	* Simple csv parser in haskell - When compiled, takes a filepath and parses the contents to a matrix, where each matrix row corresponds to row in a file.
 Each comma separated item is it's own item inside the row list.
+  * FizzBuzz - Implementations of fizzbuzz in different languages.
+Tried to make them bit more efficient, than the most simple solution.
+However, I haven't benchmarked them.